Video tutorials

 ROI:

-Select Region of Interest with the left mouse button or with the ROI button .
+Select Region of Interest with the left mouse button or by clicking the ROI button .

 Zoom: